Arts @ Council

 To be notified of upcoming opportunities, sign up to the Artist Register.

-Applications closed midnight Monday, 3 June 2024.
-Successful Applicants to progress to Stage 2 will be notified by 5pm Friday 7 June 2024.
+Successful Applicants to progress to Stage 2 will be notified by Monday 10 March 2025.

 Public Art Masterplan